SamuRoj/Sorting-Algorithms/readme.md

 # Sorting algorithms

-Simple python project that tests some sorting algorithms, explaining how they work and comparing his complexity and efficiency.
+Simple python project that tests sorting algorithms, explaining how they work and comparing his complexity and efficiency.

 ## Problem statement
 ​